rfdrake/tel/README.md

 # Tel: A login script for routers and other devices

-If you've worked at a NOC at any point in time you've probably got one of these.
+If you've worked at a NOC at any point in time you’ve probably made a script like this one.
 It's probably written in Expect and probably sends your username and password to log you in.
 You might have different variants for different types of devices, or different things you need to do to a device.